 Looking for something totally out of the box?
 Join the Ybor Misfits Microsanctuary when they take their rescue chickens out of the coop and into Hotel Haya for chicken yoga.
 Chickens are an integral part of Ybor City’s history, as immigrants kept them in the area.
 Now protected by an ordinance that made all of Tampa Bay a bird sanctuary, the chickens make for an experience feathered with stress relief.

-The yoga class, which occurs on the last Sunday of each month, is led by an instructor from Yoga Loft Tampa.
+The yoga class, which occurs on select Sundays, is led by an instructor from Yoga Loft Tampa.
 Chickens are diapered, so yogis don’t have to worry about chicken you know what.
 Each session is $15 per person and reservations via Eventbrite are required.
 It’s a BYOM (mat, not martini) event, and Ybor has ample parking opportunities—be they metered spots or parking lots.

 Vintage Roost Ybor